Impatiens balsamina aka Balsam

 Balsam, Garden Balsam, (Telugu), Touch Me Not, Rose Balsam

-How to care for Balsam
+How difficult is it to take care of Balsam

 Balsam requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.